charlessnider/quantum_cuda_toolkit/README.md

 ## current tasks

--implementing efficient matrix balancing using greedy osborne for the pre-processing for exmp

--gpu sorting algo to reduce need for memory transfers between host and device (for identifying greedy osborne indices and updating in batches)
+-documenting expm algorithm

 ## current working functions:

--expm (matrix exponent) for complex single precision, still being worked on, basics work, uses scaling & squaring algorithm
+-expm (matrix exponent) for complex single precision: uses scaling & squaring algorithm with preprocessing using osborne's algo for matrix balancing.  current performance advantage over matlab for 5000 x 5000 = 48x faster run locally on a GTX 1080Ti.

 -eigen solver for complex single precision (built in with cuSolver, but reorganized to be easier to use)